 If, notwithstanding the certificateholders treatment of the Original Trust as a grantor trust and the opinion of Tax Counsel, the Original Trust is classified as a partnership (and not as a publicly traded partnership taxable as a corporation) for U.S. federal income tax purposes, income or loss with respect to the assets held by the Trust will be calculated at the Trust level but the Trust itself will not be subject to U.S. federal income tax.
 A U.S. Certificateholder would be required to report its share of the Trust's items of income and deduction on its tax return for its taxable year within which the Trust's taxable year ends as well as income from its interest in the relevant Deposits.
-A U.S. Certificateholder's basis in its interest in the Trust generally would be equal to its purchase price therefor, plus its share of the Trust's net income, minus its share of any net losses of the Trust, and minus the amount of any distributions from the Trust.
-In the case of an original purchaser of a certificate who is a U.S. Certificateholder and is a calendar year taxpayer, the character of any income or loss arising from the Trust generally should be the same as it would be if the Trust were classified as a grantor trust, except that income or loss at the Trust level should be determined and reported to the certificateholders pursuant to the accrual method of accounting.
+A U.S. Certificateholder's basis in its interest in the Trust sequence of a certificate who is a U.S. Certificateholder and is a calendar year taxpayer, the character of any income or loss arising from the Trust generally should be the same as it would be if the Trust were classified as a grantor trust, except that income or loss at the Trust level should be determined and reported to the certificateholder spursuant to the accrual method of accounting.
 A subsequent purchaser who is a U.S. Certificateholder generally would be subject to tax on the same basis as an original holder with respect to its interest in the Original Trust, but would not be subject to the market discount rules or the bond premium rules (discussed above) during the duration of the Original Trust.